Union Advice Service Standards and User Agreement

 We will expect all students to treat our staff with respect.
 You will be expected to adhere to all relevant University policies around conduct when using our service.

-Failure to behave in a respectful manner may result in a withdrawal of service as per our Case Closure Policy (3.1).
+Failure to behave in a respectful manner may result in a withdrawal of service as per our Case Closure Policy (3.1), found in our Handbook.

 Feedback & Complaints